Cummings provided strength, calm, for urban Baltimore

-BALTIMORE (AP) — He stood up for the poor and the disadvantaged throughout urban America – but Elijah Cummings was principally the strong voice and political advocate for his hometown of Baltimore, where he was revered as an advocate and champion.
+BALTIMORE (AP) — He stood up for the poor and the disadvantaged throughout urban America — but Elijah Cummings was principally the strong voice and political advocate for Baltimore, where he was revered as his hometown’s champion.

-The Democratic congressman lived at the doorstep of some of the city’s worst rioting, including violent protests in 2015 that erupted following the funeral of a black man, Freddie Gray, who died in police custody.
-Cummings’ involvement helped quiet the storm.
+The Democratic congressman lived at the doorstep of some of the city’s worst rioting, including violent 2015 protests following the death of a black man, Freddie Gray, in police custody.
+Cummings’ involvement, taking to the streets with a bullhorn, helped quiet the storm.

-Cummings, who died early Thursday at age 68, also led multiple investigations into White House dealings.
-President Donald Trump has lashed out at Cummings, calling his congressional district “disgusting” and a “rodent-infested mess.”
+Cummings, who died early Thursday at age 68 , also defended his majority-black city against President Donald Trump, who called his congressional district “disgusting” and a “rodent-infested mess,” after Cummings criticized administration officials in oversight hearings.

-Any lingering acrimony was put aside Thursday.
-Hours after the congressman’s death was announced, Trump lauded his “strength, passion, and wisdom.”
-Residents of Cummings’ beloved Baltimore did the same.
+“Mr. President, I go home to my district daily.
+Each morning, I wake up, and I go and fight for my neighbors.
+It is my constitutional duty to conduct oversight of the Executive Branch.
+But, it is my moral duty to fight for my constituents,” Cummings tweeted.

 “He was so noble,” said city resident Mary Bianchi, who dropped flowers outside his home and walked away wiping tears off her face.
 “He was a lion, and I’m very sad.
 He died too young.”

-Debbie Rock, the founder and director of the Light Health & Wellness Comprehensive Services Inc., said she revered the congressman for his devotion to her organization, which helps children and families affected by health and social issues like substance abuse.
+Debbie Rock, the director of the Light Health & Wellness Comprehensive Services Inc., said he helped people see they can change the city for the better.
+He was also a strong supporter of her organization, which helps children and families affected by health and social issues like substance abuse.

-“He believed in the promise of America because he had lived it, and he dedicated his life to advancing the values that safeguard our republic: justice, equality, liberty, fairness,” Pelosi said.
+A powerful person in the halls of Congress about 30 miles (48 kilometers) away, Cummings lived in a home in west Baltimore, nestled among brick rowhouses just a block away from boarded up houses that dot the street.
+He was not immune to city problems.
+He scared off an intruder at his home in July.

-Earlier this summer, Cummings took the high road in inviting Trump to visit Baltimore, declining to respond to a barrage of presidential tweets and comments disparaging him and the majority-black city he represented.
+In his 12 terms in Congress, Cummings steered support to the city.
+In recent years, that included funds to boost job training, address lead-based paint and fight homelessness, as well as grants to help fight heroin and other illegal opioids.
+He also battled for hundreds of millions of dollars in federal support for a light rail project to improve transit in the city, but Gov. Larry Hogan opposed the plan’s design and didn’t include state funding for it in 2015, killing the project.

-The congressman’s long push for civil rights began when he was 11, when he helped integrate a local swimming pool in Baltimore.
+The congressman’s long push for civil rights began in Baltimore when he was 11, when he helped integrate a local swimming pool.
 During a speech to the American Bar Association in April, Cummings recalled how he and other black children were barred from an Olympic-sized public pool in his South Baltimore neighborhood.

 They organized protest marches with help from their recreation leader and the Baltimore-based NAACP.
 Every day for a week, when the children tried to get into the pool, they were spit upon, threatened and called names, Cummings said.
 One day, he was cut by a bottle thrown from an angry crowd.